22 Jan The Definition Of Financial Insanity

 Now, my question to you is, ‘So, why are you seriously considering leaving your retirement in the hands of an Aged Pension?’

 Is it because you can’t face the fact that you have to take responsibility yourself, and as a result, you simply blame your politicians because you do not have enough in retirement?

 The truth is, there is only one person responsible for your retirement – YOU!

 If you haven’t retired yet, let me tell you that now is the best time to start taking control of your retirement and the best way to do this is to take control of your Plan A, that is, your superannuation.

 The alternative to this, is financial insanity.

-If you want to talk about ways to increase your income, please go to www.MasterYourMoneyNow.com.au/getstarted to book in your 30 minute complimentary discussion with one of our team.
+If you want to talk about ways to increase your income, please go to www.MasterYourMoneyNow.com.au/getstarted to book in your complimentary 30 minute strategy session.